-On April 19, 2018, the Campbell Lease Agreement was amended to require the Gibellini lessor to transfer their title over all of the claims covering the Gibellini Lease Area (excluding four claims) (the "Transferred Claims") to Nevada Vanadium LLC in exchange for \$1,419,337 (US\$1,000,000), which will be deemed an Advance Royalty Payment (the "Transfer Payment").
-A credit of \$124,369 (US\$99,027) in favour of a subsidiary of Nevada Vanadium towards the Transfer Payment was paid upon the execution of the amendment, with a remaining balance of \$1,294,968 (US\$900,973) on the Transfer Payment due and payable upon completion of transfer of the Transferred Claims.
-The Advance Royalty Payment obligation and any royalty payments will not be affected, reduced or relieved by the transfer of title.
+On April 19, 2018, the Gibellini MLA was amended to grant Silver Elephant the option, at any time during the term of the Gibellini MLA, which ends on June 22, 2027, to require the Gibellini Lessor to transfer their title over all of the leased mining claims (excluding four claims which will be retained by the Gibellini Lessor) (the "Transferred Claims") to Silver Elephant in exchange for US\$1,000,000, which will be deemed an Advance Royalty Payment (the "Transfer Payment").
+A credit of US\$99,027 in favour of Silver Elephant towards the Transfer Payment was paid upon the execution of the amendment, with a remaining balance of US\$900,973 on the Transfer Payment due and payable to the Gibellini Lessor upon completion of transfer of the Transferred Claims.
+The Advance Royalty Payment obligation and Production Royalty Payments will not be affected, reduced or relieved by the transfer of title.